 \subsection{dimension series for absolute cohomology of $W(1,\ldots,1)$.}

 Relative cohomological classes of the Lie algebra $W(n_1,\ldots,n_k)$ (relative to the product of orthogonal groups $O(n_1)\times\ldots\times O(n_k)$) are in one-to-one correspondance with the continuous characteristic classes of flags of foliations.
 The absolute cohomology of the Lie algebra $W(n_1,\ldots,n_k)$ corresponds to the case of framed foliations.
 We omit the detailed construction based on the concept of formal geometry and refer the reader to~\cite{Feigin::flag::foliations}.
-In this section we will show an example of application of Theorem~\ref{thm::HWnm::absolute} in order to describe these cohomological classes.
-Corollary~\ref{cor::W1..1} below describes the absolute cohomology classes of the Lie algebra $W(1,\ldots,1)$ with trivial coefficients.
+In this section we will show an example of an application of Theorem~\ref{thm::HWnm::absolute} in order to describe these cohomological classes.
+Corollary~\ref{cor::W1..1} below describes the absolute cohomology classes of the Lie algebra $W(1,\ldots,1)$.

 \begin{remark} The orthogonal group $O(1)$ is trivial and therefore the normal bundle of the foliation of codimension $1$ is trivial.
-Similarly, the relative normal bundles of $\F_{i+1}\subset \F_{i}$ for a flag of foliations $\{\F_1\supset\F_2\supset \dots\supset \F_k\}$ should be trivial whenever the corresponding codimension is equal to $1$.
-Hence, for the case of full flags (i.e. all codimensions are equal to $1$) we have the trivial orthogonal group and the space of characteristic classes are the same for framed and nonframed foliations. \end{remark}
+Similarly, the relative normal bundles of $\F_{i+1}\subset \F_{i}$ inside a flag of foliations $\{\F_1\supset\F_2\supset \dots\supset \F_k\}$ should be trivial whenever the corresponding codimension is equal to $1$.
+Hence, for the case of full flags (that is, when all codimensions are equal to $1$) the orthogonal group is trivial and the space of characteristic classes are the same for framed and nonframed foliations. \end{remark}